CEET at COP30: Engineering the Energy Transition

 Hosts: Climate Parliament and the United Nations Industrial Development Organization (UNIDO), with the support of the Green Climate Fund (GCF)

-At the Rio Parliamentary Green Investment Summit, this session will explore the core elements of design, development, and implementation of Green Energy Zones at all scales.
-Panelists will discuss progress since the announcement of the COP29 Green Energy Zones and Corridors Pledge, and the accompanying ‘Legislators’ Pledge’ signed by legislators from 32 nations during the Istanbul Dialogue.
+At the Rio Parliamentary Green Investment Summit, this session explored the core elements of design, development, and implementation of Green Energy Zones at all scales.
+Panelists discussed progress since the announcement of the COP29 Green Energy Zones and Corridors Pledge, and the accompanying ‘Legislators’ Pledge’ signed by legislators from 32 nations during the Istanbul Dialogue.

 - Rosana Santos, CEET Member and Executive Director at E+ Energy Transition Institute